kubernetes-retired/contrib/statefulsets/kafka/README.md

                  topologyKey: "kubernetes.io/hostname"
 ```

-The Pod Anti-Affinity rule ensures that two Kafka Broker's will never be
+The Pod Anti-Affinity rule ensures that two Kafka Brokers will never be
 launched on the same Node.
 This isn't strictly necessary, but it helps provide
-stronger availability garauntees in the presence of Node failure, and it helps
+stronger availability guarantees in the presence of Node failure, and it helps
 alleviate [disk throughput](#disk) bottlenecks.
 The Pod Affinity rule attempts to collocate Kafka and ZooKeeper on the same
 Nodes.
 You will likely have more Kafka brokers than ZooKeeper servers, but the